wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 >A really eclectic and engaging programme of intimate work in a series of exciting and unique spaces.<br>*Audience member*

 ####Access Information
+As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
+Age advisory: Domestic II is primarily aimed at adults and deals with autobiographical and social issues with some sensitive content.
+Works suitable for younger people on Saturday daytime will be clearly signposted on the day.
-For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+For specific age and access information please email info@habarts.org or call 07581 299 439.

 ####Credits
 [Domestic](/hab/domestic) 2015 is produced by hÅb with support from the Guinness Partnership and Guinness Property + supported using public funding by the National Lottery through Arts Council England.